londonhackspace/acnode-cl/README.md

 * Out of service, idle: flashing blue/red
 * Out of service, valid user: red (and the tool will be off)
 * Out of service, maintainer: yellow (and the tool will turn on)

+# Roles

+Each node can work in a variety of roles:

+## Regular ACNode (0)

+When a card is presented and held, the tool is activated, provided the card has access to this particular tool.

+## Doorbot (1)

+Activates the tool if any known card is presented.

+## Doorbot with access control (2)

+Activates the tool if a card with access is presented.

+## Audit only (3)

+When any known card is presented and held, the tool is activated (no access control -- logging only).

 # To use the button menu: